 Bill Klem, the first major league baseball umpire to be inducted into the Baseball Hall of Fame in Cooperstown, N.Y. is reported to have answered a question about whether a pitch was a ball or a strike by saying "It isn't anything until I call it."
 On these webpages, the State of Maine's legislative web pages play the role of Bill Klem, and I am the batter asking "What was it?"

 I care quite a bit about accuracy.
-As is often said, we are entitled to our opinions (and mine will be available on the blog), we are not entitled to our own set of facts.
+As is often said, we are entitled to our opinions, we are not entitled to our own set of facts.
 Votes are extremely likely to be reported accurately here for a variety of boring technical reasons.
 The State's website sometimes offers conflicting data on sponsorship of bills, so that a legislator who is listed as a sponsor on one part of the State's website is listed as a cosponsor on the part of the State's website that I used.
 You can obtain links to the two different sources for sponsors/cosponsors on the Useful Links page.

 There are literally several thousand links within the site; hopefully they all work.
 But I would welcome information about any broken links or any other mistakes that may have crept into the data wrangling process; please contact me at email@example.com with the information and receive my public acknowledgement and thanks.
 I will list corrections at the bottom of this page.
 I would much rather be corrected than propagate mistaken impressions.